dowjones/opensearch-blog/BLOG.md

 - [W3C Correlation-Context HTTP Propagator](https://w3c.github.io/correlation-context/)
 - [B3 Zipkin HTTP Propagator](https://github.com/openzipkin/b3-propagation)

-This worked well for our service mesh as istio leverages envoy’s distributed tracing feature to provide tracing integration out of the box.
+This works well for our service mesh PAAS as istio leverages envoy’s distributed tracing feature to provide tracing integration out of the box.
 Specifically, Istio provides options to install various tracing backend and configure proxies to send trace spans to them automatically.
-It requires application to propagate the [B3 Zipkin HTTP Propagator](https://github.com/openzipkin/b3-propagation) headers so that when the proxies send span information, the spans can be correlated correctly into a single trace.
-This natively works with open telemetry as well since this is a supported context open telemetry context propagation.
+It requires an application to propagate the [B3 Zipkin HTTP Propagator](https://github.com/openzipkin/b3-propagation) headers so that when the proxies send span information, the spans can be correlated correctly into a single trace.
+This natively works with open telemetry as well since this is a supported context opentelemetry context propagation.

 ##### Data Collection

-Once we have the tracing data created and propagated through services, the OpenTelemetry project facilitates the collection of telemetry data via the [Open Telemetry Collector](https://opentelemetry.io/docs/collector/).
-The OpenTelemetry Collector offers a vendor-agnostic implementation on how to receive, process, and export telemetry data.
-It removes the need to run, operate, and maintain multiple agents/collectors in order to support open-source observability data formats sending to one or more back-ends.
-In addition, the Collector gives end-users control of their data.
-The Collector is the default location instrumentation libraries export their telemetry data to.
+Once we have the tracing data created and propagated through services, the OpenTelemetry project facilitates the collection of telemetry data via the [Open Telemetry collector](https://opentelemetry.io/docs/collector/).
+The OpenTelemetry collector offers a vendor-agnostic implementation on how to receive, process, and export telemetry data.
+It removes the need to run, operate, and maintain multiple agents/collectors in order to support open-source observability data formats exporting to one or more backends.
+In addition, the collector gives end-users control of their data.
+The collector is the default location instrumentation libraries export their telemetry data to.

 Open Telemetry binary can be deployed in two primary deployment methods.
-For production workloads it is recommended to go with a mix of both both methods.
+For production workloads, it is recommended to go with a mix of both methods.

 The two primary deployment methods:

-- **Agent**: A Collector instance running with the application or on the same host as the application (e.g. binary, sidecar, or daemonset).
+- **Agent**: A collector instance running with the application or on the same host as the application (e.g. binary, sidecar, or daemonset).
-- **Gateway**: One or more Collector instances running as a standalone service (e.g. container or deployment) typically per cluster, data center or region.
+- **Gateway**: One or more collector instances running as a standalone service (e.g. container or deployment) typically per cluster, data center or region.

 We will be deploying a mix of both the agent and the gateway in our setup.

 ##### Step 2 : OpenTelemetry Agents

-We will be deploying OpenTelemetry agents as daemonset to recieve, process and export traces from every EKS worker node.
+We will be deploying OpenTelemetry agents as daemonset to receive, process, and export trace from every EKS worker node.
 Agent is capable of receiving telemetry data (push and pull based) as well as enhancing telemetry data with metadata such as custom tags or infrastructure information.
-In addition, the agent can offload responsibilities that client instrumentation would otherwise need to handle including batching, retry, encryption, compression and more.
+In addition, the agent can offload responsibilities that client instrumentation would otherwise need to handle including batching, retry, encryption, compression, and more.

 The agent can be deployed either as a daemonset or as a sidecar in a kubernetes cluster.
-This step can be skipped (not reccomended) if you are setting this pipleine in test environment and would rather send traces straight to the open telemetry collector which is running as a deployment (horizontally scalable)
+This step may be skipped (not recommended), if you are creating this pipeline in a test environment and would rather send traces straight to the open telemetry collector, which is running as a deployment (horizontally scalable)

 <img src="https://github.com/newscorp-ghfb/djin-opensearch-blog/blob/master/img/tracing_step1.png" align="center">